Amarthgul/VisualizingLUT/README.md

 Python project for reading and outputing images as data sheets

-### Images
+* Images

   Folder of several sequences which shall be read and converted into data sheets

+* ImageDecomposer.py

+  Main program

+* UI_MainWindow.py

+  The GUI translated from `UI_MainWindow.ui`.
+The `.ui` file is made can can be edited with QT Designer.

 ## Visualization.html